codeswitching9/liftoff-assignments/P2-Project_Outline/README.md

 * User login: Users will be able to create an account and profile.
 * Search: Users can complete searches for specific supernatural entities or locations.
 * Reviews/Ratings: Users can leave a review and rating about experiences at specific locations.
+* Favorites: Users can add a location as a favorite and view in a list.
+* To be visited list: Users can add a location that they wish to visit to a list.
+* Already visited list: Users can add previously visited locations to a list.

 ### Technologies
 * HTML